sanjana-vivek/Diversify/README.md

 Once you have created an account you can start exploring the app's features.

 # Contributing
-  If you would like to contribute to Diversity, please fork the project on GitHub and submit a pull request.
+  If you would like to contribute to Diversify, please fork the project on GitHub and submit a pull request.